-On Allows enabling/disabling the log file.
+Allows enabling/disabling the log file.
 If this line is unselected, the percentage will be 0.
 In this case, the type of log will not be stored on the disk.
 If the line is selected, the default percentage indicated will be 1%.
-Family Name of the log file

-Percentage Current percentage of space occupied.
+Name of the log file Current percentage of space occupied.
 By clicking in a box, the percentage can be modified.
-Disk space quota Proportion of the disk space that each file occupies on the disk, which varies according to the percentage specified.
+Proportion of the disk space that each file occupies on the disk, which varies according to the percentage specified.